 William Neal, Head of Communications

-William Neal is the Head of Communications for the Centre.
-A qualified journalist, he previously worked for a decade in political communications, spending time both in Parliament and at the Labour Party head office, where he worked on two general election campaigns and was a political advisor to a member of the shadow cabinet.
+William leads on all communications for the foundation, and has overall responsibility for our external affairs work.
+A qualified journalist, William previously worked for ten years in political communications, spending time in Parliament and at the Labour Party head office.
+He has worked on two general election campaigns, and was a political advisor to a member of the Shadow Cabinet.

 For media enquiries, contact: firstname.lastname@example.org